2018 EarthScope ANGLE Educator Workshop

 - Educator "kit' with materials for classroom and interpretive activities on earthquakes, tsunamis, volcanoes, EarthScope science, and hazard mitigation.

-- Opportunity to join the Quake Catcher Network (QCN) and have a seismometer installed at your educational or public institution.
+- Opportunity to join the Quake Catcher Network (QCN) ( This site may be offline. ) and have a seismometer installed at your educational or public institution.
 QCN has thousands of team members collecting earthquake data around the world.

 - Advice from ANGLE instructors regarding classroom activities as well as interpretive programming, exhibits, and signage development.